drduh/macOS-Security-and-Privacy-Guide/README.md

 - Keep the system and software up to date
   * Patch the operating system and all installed software regularly.
-  * macOS system updates can be completed in the [settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) and set to automatically install.
-You can also use the `softwareupdate` command-line utility - neither requires registering an Apple account.
+  * System updates can be completed in the [settings](https://support.apple.com/guide/mac-help/keep-your-mac-up-to-date-mchlpx1065) or installed with the `softwareupdate` command-line utility - neither requires an Apple account.
   * Subscribe to announcement mailing lists like [Apple security-announce](https://lists.apple.com/mailman3/lists/security-announce.lists.apple.com/).

 - Encrypt sensitive data